lerenah/hi5ive/PAGE_TESTING.md

   7. **Data Loading Test**:
      - Confirm that all necessary data is fetched and displayed without delays or errors.
      - Test the page's behavior when data is missing or incomplete.
+     - Test for improper inputs.

+- **Matching/Searching**
+   - **Data Loading Test**:
+     - Confirm that all necessary data is fetched and displayed without delays or errors.
+     - Test the page's behavior when data is missing or incomplete.

+- **Sign Up**
+   - **Data Loading Test**:
+     - Ensure successful storing of created authorization credentials.
+     - Test for improper input.

+- **Login**
+   - **Data Loading Test**:
+     - Ensure successful getting of correct authorization credentials.
+     - Test for improper input.
+     - Ensure proper data formatting for credential comparison.

+- **Home/Info Page**